-Sample Menu - Best of the Italian Alps
+Sample Menu – The Italian Lakes

 The end of our Best of the Italian Alps tour sees us arrive in the Gran Paradiso National Park, where we stay in the wonderful Bellevue Hotel.
 For nearly 100 years this hotel has been offering hospitality to visitors to Cogne and it has spectacular views of the Gran Paradiso glacier.
 The Bellevue has been run by four generations of the same family, has fabulous spa facilities, its own kitchen garden producing the freshest ingredients for its many restaurants, its own wine and cheese cellars, and its own bakery.
 The hotel has a Michelin Star.
 The cooking of this far north-western corner of Italy benefits from both French and Italian influences, and this four-course dinner which we enjoyed in July 2018 was utterly delicious!